 Reference linking enables researchers to follow a link from the reference list to other full-text documents, helping them to make connections and discover new things.

-To link references, you don’t need to be a Crossref member.
-Reference linking means including Crossref DOIs (displayed as URLs) when you create your citation list.
-This enables researchers to follow a link from a reference list to other full-text documents, helping them to make connections and discover new things.
+Reference Linking means including Crossref DOIs (displayed as URLs) in the reference lists that you provide in your own published work.
+This enables researchers to follow a link from a reference list to the current landing page for that referenced work.
 And because it’s a DOI rather than just a link, it will remain persistent.

 Soleimani N, Mohabati Mobarez A, Farhangi B. Cloning, expression and purification flagellar sheath adhesion of Helicobacter pylori in Escherichia coli host as a vaccination target.
 Clin Exp Vaccine Res.
 2016 Jan;5(1):19-25.